mb0/xelf-old/DESIGN.md

 A special function scope provides the parameter declarations that were resolved in the calling environment.

-Normal functions need to be inlined in environments without function literals, but can avoid work along the way.
+Normal functions need to be inlined in environments without function literals.
+For this reason they are allowed to execute without exec context.
+Other functions only call the body if exec is true.

 A new resolver 'fn' is used to construct function literal.
 It has the same parameter and result declaration as the function type syntax but ends in a tail of body elements.
 Simple function